Wilpapa/mongdb-faker-sample/README.md

 # mongdb-faker-sample
-Sample python code to generate fake MongoDB data using single and multiple processes
+Sample python code to generate fake MongoDB data using Faker library running single or multiple processes.
+The goal is both to generate usable data in MongoDB and to benchmark write performance depending on number of parallel processes and bulk write size.

 Files
 -----